Flossing Is the Primary Dental Care Action

 Recount, if you’re willing to spare a moment, your nighttime routine.
-Everyone’s is probably a little different — maybe you take a multivitamin; maybe you put on pajamas or perhaps go to bed naked, like a fucking sociopath might; maybe you read a good book, or doom scroll for hours on TikTok1.
+Everyone’s is probably a little different — maybe you take a multivitamin; maybe you put on pajamas or perhaps go to bed naked, like a fucking sociopath might; maybe you read a good book, or doom scroll for hours on TikTok.

 Except that’s not the main event.
 Brushing is not the main fucking thing.
 BRUSHING YOUR TEETH IS NOT SUFFICIENT.
 YOU HAVE TO FUCKING FLOSS.
 IT IS GENUINELY MORE IMPORTANT THAN BRUSHING.